Top 10 Common Mistakes in Personal Income Tax Returns: You Could Lose Money

 • Taxpayers in special situations (foreign employment, multiple income types, business activity) should conduct a particularly detailed review or consult a tax expert.

-Do you have any question?
+Do you have any questions?

 Please do not hesitate to contact our expert colleague: